Benton County DUI Court Process

 First Offense

-- Jail Time: Jail time can range from 48 hours to 11 months and 29 days.
+- Jail Time: Under Tennessee law, jail time for a first DUI offense can range from 48 hours to 11 months and 29 days.
 Often, a portion of this jail time can be suspended, meaning you won't have to serve it unless you violate the terms of your probation.

 - Fines: Fines can range from $350 to $1,500.